akshayDev17/DEVELOPER-NOTES/c-trivia/README.md

-# Compile-time vs Run-time<a name="crt"></a>

-1. compile-time:
-   1. instance where code  is converted to executable
-   2. error occurred due to typing mistake, if we do not follow the proper **syntax** and **semantics** of any programming language then compile time errors are thrown by the compiler.
-   3. code is run, only after syntax-errors are rectified,
-2. run-time:
-   1. instance where the executable is run

 `continue` means that further statements in the loop won't be read:

 1. in the case of the `for` loop, i.e.